It costs a business an average of more than £30,000 to replace an employee.

 Perks and pay: key points

-• There's no perk that works for every company.
+- No perk works for every company.
 Draw up a list of viable perks that depend on your circumstances.

-By carrying out exit interviews and understanding the push factors that contribute to an employee's decision to leave your company, you can quickly understand where the source of your turnover problems lies.
+By holding exit interviews and understanding the push factors contributing to an employee's decision to leave your company, you can quickly understand the source of your turnover problems.

-Whether it's recruitment, engagement, pay, personal development or the working environment that's letting you down, it's possible to make significant changes and quickly improve retention rates.
+Whether recruitment, engagement, pay, personal development or the working environment is letting you down, you can make significant changes and quickly improve retention rates.

 In your business, which changes have made the biggest improvement to staff retention rates?
 Let us know in the comments below.